rizinorg/book/src/debugger/registers.md

 [0x4A13B8C0]> dr rip = esp   ; set 'rip' as esp
 ```

-Interaction between a plugin and the core is done by commands returning radare instructions.
+Interaction between a plugin and the core is done by commands returning rizin instructions.
 This is used, for example, to set flags in the core to set  values of registers.

 ```
-[0x7f0f2dbae630]> dr*      ; Appending '*' will show radare commands
+[0x7f0f2dbae630]> dr*      ; Appending '*' will show rizin commands
 f r15 1 0x0
 f r14 1 0x0
 f r13 1 0x0